bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Clear
+- Mostly Clear
-- 72% humidity
+- 79% humidity
-- 5 mph wind
+- 6 mph wind
-- 0% cloud cover
+- 19% cloud cover
 - 35 AQI 🟩
 - About 4.3 inches of snow on the ground
 - 0.14 inches of rain and 0.02 inches of snow expected in the next 48 hours